testOrg197/reading-notes/README.md

 ### *Class 15 Reading*

 1. What is a leaf node?
 Why is it important to be able to find leaf nodes?

 >> The leaf node is the last node in a tree with no attached edges - when traversing a tree, once it hits a leaf and both left and right return null, it will end the execution of the method.
-2. Describe the differences between pre-order, in-order, and post-order traversal.
+**12. Descri**be the differences between pre-order, in-order, and post-order traversal.
 Why are they called pre, in, and post order?
 >> PRE: means that the root has to be looked at first/top to bottom
 >> POST: this means that the root is looked at last/bottom to top
 >> IN: reads the tree from left to right

 3. What is the height of a fully balanced (each non-leaf node has two children) tree?
 What is this used for?

 >> log(n) , used for searching.
 If a tree is balanced, it is easier to say for sure how the big O is going to look.
 If unbalanced, worse case, one side could be O(1) where the other is o(n)

 4. How are stacks and queues used in relation to trees?

 >> They are used to hold the place of the traversal as it goes through the tree - as if reaches a leaf, values are popped or dequeued onto the return

 </br></br>